benjvmin/BenjaminTaylorPortfolio/README.md

 ## Features
 ![Vue.js](./static/README_assets/vue.svg)
 ## Vue.js + Vue Router
 I embraced Vue.js as a step up from working with vanilla Object Oriented programming, primarily due to it's progressive nature, and ability to make manual DOM manipulation nonexistent.
 I started with simple string templates to grasp a solid foundation of how Vue works, and comfortably moved to single file components.
 I opted for starting with [Vue Cli](https://github.com/vuejs/vue-cli) because constant focus on build tooling equals lost time actually developing.
 I still did have to configure [scss imports](https://github.com/vuejs/vue-loader/issues/328), and it was enough to consider having my own fork of Vue.js with this ability for every project I embark on in the future.
-I come from a background of using SCSS and PUG templating, so leveraging these templating languages in SFC was an absolute joy.
+I come from a background of using SCSS and PUG templating, so leveraging these templating languages in single file components was an absolute joy.
 In retrospect, Vue has taught me a lot about the current wave of Javascript frameworks.
 It's pushed me to learn about Virtual DOM, modular programming, and the benefits of well structured Javascript files.
 It's also allowed me to understand how React tackles these problems in a different manner.
 I see myself looking into expanding Vue's functionality by learning how to build plugins and am hopeful to continue using it in the future.

 ![BEM](./static/README_assets/BEM.svg)
 ## Styling without CSS Frameworks + BEM